 Membership in the Burnett Society is reserved for those who have named the foundation as a beneficiary of their estate or have made a planned gift to the foundation.
 As a Burnett Society member, you join a distinguished group of people who share a common vision for the future of the University of Nebraska and believe in its mission.

 The details of your gift are always confidential.
 We will not release gift information or publish your name without your consent.
 You may also decline membership in the Burnett Society or request anonymity.

 Knowledgeable staff members are available to answer your questions about the benefits of planned giving.
 By working together on your gift arrangement, we can ensure your wishes will be clearly represented and carried out.

 As a reminder, the appropriate designation in all legal language is: the University of Nebraska Foundation, a nonprofit corporation.

 Our Burnett Society members enjoy several special events throughout the year planned specifically for them, such as campus tours, lunches and educational opportunities.
 If you are interested in learning more or would like to make a planned gift to benefit the University of Nebraska, please contact any member of the gift planning team.

 Kim has been with the foundation since 2006 and directs the gift planning department's stewardship and marketing programs.
 She also leads the foundation's efforts to thank planned gift donors as the primary contact for the Burnett Society.
-Kim is pursuing a Bachelor of Science degree in education and human sciences from the University of Nebraska–Lincoln.

 Amanda graduated from the University of Nebraska–Lincoln in 2008 with a Bachelor of Journalism in Advertising and Psychology.
 She joined the University of Nebraska Foundation team the same year.
 Amanda is passionate about nonprofit work and enjoys using her unique skill set to advance the mission of the University of Nebraska.